appfirst/statsd_clients/java/README.md

 Installation
 ------------

+Compiled jars are available in the `target/` directory and can be included in your project by simply adding them to your `CLASSPATH`.

-This client can be compiled with [Maven](https://maven.apache.org/) by running `mvn package`.
-Compiled jars will be put in the `target/` directory.
+This client can also be compiled with [Maven](https://maven.apache.org/) by running `mvn package`.

 Configuration